I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 If you want to see as many animals as possible, visibility is best in the long dry season between June and October.

-Birdwatching is excellent all year round.
+Birdwatching is great all year round.
 However November to April sees the arrival of the migratory birds from Europe and North Africa.
-This time of year is also breeding season for the resident birds which allows you to see them with their beautiful plumage.
+This time of year is also breeding season for the resident birds, which allows you to see them with their beautiful plumage.

-The most spectacular landscape and flours are during the wet season.
+The most spectacular landscapes and flowers are during the wet season.
 Lake Magadi’s higher water levels at this time draw in more flamingos.

-There is usually afternoon showers in the short rainy season in November and December.
+There are usually afternoon showers in the short rainy season, in November and December.
 However it’s quite easy to plan your safaris around the rain.

 The heavy downpours in the long rainy season make safaris a little more challenging.